thijmen38/Earthy-Group2/docs/design.md

 <div style="text-align: justify">
 Once a conceptual analysis of spatial clusters and their connections was identified, a computational approach of gradient descent was adopted to configure these spaces in 2-dimension.

-This approach was inspired by one of the group's from the previous year who developed a gradient descent tool.
-The tool was further developed to cater to the project goals.
+This approach was inspired by the previous year's work, wherein one group had developed a gradient descent tool.
+In this project the tool was further was adapted and revised to the desired goals.

-To start a grid of 1.2 m x 1.2 m was considered, derived from a standard corridor width size and minimum area for one person.
+First a grid of 1.2 m x 1.2 m was considered, derived from a standard corridor width size and minimum area for one person.
 Therefore, each functional area was adjusted to a multiple of this grid size.

 An excel table was created to input the hierarchy of spaces (from the depth chart in an ascending order) and their area dimensions (from the program of requirements).
 As seen in image below, the excel is used to import these inputs into the Grasshopper environment.
 </div>